Boro was founded with a rebellious spirit and a lofty objective:

 Questioning the Status Quo

-What if everyone could instantly have access to quality garments so they do not have to buy it?
+What if everyone could instantly have access to quality garments so they do not have to buy them?
 What if the garments they had access to were not from businesses but from their community?
 How might this change our concept of ownership in a society that prides itself on always having “new”?

 From these questions, Boro was born.